 Attention, Startups and SMEs in Singapore

 We craft unique PR angles to tell your stories in the media.
 Whether your business is in the food, consumer, or technology space, we are able to find ways to profile your brand in the media.
-As a boutique PR agency, we offer and bring you a suite of a high-touch PR consultation services throughout the project.
+As a boutique PR agency in Singapore, we offer and bring you a suite of a high-touch PR consultation services throughout the project.

 In just two meetings, I was convinced to work with Grow Public Relations.
 Christel initially stopped us from rushing to commit to a PR project as the timing was not right, and only followed up two months later with a new direction.